mukesh-capsitech/rossanodan/content/posts/how-to-create-a--personal-photo-server.md

 Since the architecture of the Raspberry Pi is different than the classic Ubuntu's, we need to install Docker Compose via `pip3`.

-Create a `yml` file to setup the two containers
+Create a `yml` file to setup the Nextcloud service

 ```
 version: '2'